 But what if you set aside a special corner or even a room of your home that was completely devoted to banishing stressful emotions?
-Meditation is a great way to do just that, through focusing, breathing and clearing your mind.
+Meditation can be a great way to do just that, through focusing, breathing, and clearing your mind.
 Your meditation practice can be improved through comforting surroundings and thoughtful design details, which you can achieve in your own home without having to go to a studio.

 Spotlight Your Personality

 For a meditation space to feel good, it has to feel like you, right?
-You can get truly comfortable when you’ve woven in pieces that have meaning to you, like a joyful Buddha statue, a warm throw blanket and a colorful rug, which is what space and lifestyle design coach Kelly Anderson did here.
-She also inventively transformed a spot at the top of the stairs into a meditation corner, and she shares her tips in a blog post.Continue to 4 of 11 below.
+You can get truly comfortable when you’ve woven in pieces that have meaning to you, like a joyful Buddha statue, a warm throw blanket, and a colorful rug, which is what space and lifestyle design coach Kelly Anderson did here.
+She also inventively transformed a spot at the top of the stairs into a meditation corner, and she shares her tips in a blog post.Continue to 3 of 10 below.

 Choose Soft Colors